stem-discord/website/README.md

 do `npm run serve` and vue cli will launch a front end hot reload server. its pretty much out of the box.
 if you want to do some fancy stuff, read below

+# im bored what do i do?

+ctrl+f -> all documents -> "TODO" and "FIXME"

 # node

 uses `v15.5.0`. all other module dependencies only work with `v15`. if you project doesn't work just delete `node_modules` and abuse npm